 The program offered by Design + Ethnography + Futures is oriented around doing and some activities are deliberately provocative to ‘shake’ people out of their comfort zones and move away from just ‘talking’ or ‘writing’ as a research activity.
 A series of five “moves”, as workshops, have been put together, each led by a guest researcher who brings their own take on what can be co-created and explored together, whilst still contributing to the overall aims of Design + Ethnography + Futures.
 These ‘moves’ will be documented processually, culminating into an end of year symposium in early December 2014, to draw out key insights and collectively reflect on what has emerged.

-Design + Ethnography + Futures is a program initiated by the School of Media and Communication through the Design Futures Lab and the Digital Ethnography Research Centre, and is supported by the Design Research Institute at RMIT University.
+Design + Ethnography + Futures was a program initiated by the School of Media and Communication through the Design Futures Lab and the Digital Ethnography Research Centre, and is supported by the Design Research Institute at RMIT University during 2014-2018.

 For more information please contact email@example.com